smart-on-fhir/smart-scheduling-links/specification.md

 ## Quick Start Guide

-A _Slot Publisher_ hosts not only appointment slots, but also details about Locations and Schedules associated with these slots:
+A _Slot Publisher_ hosts not only appointment slots, but also Locations and Schedules associated with these slots:
 <img src="scheduling-er-diagram.png" alt="Scheduling ER Diagram"/>

 Concretely, a _Slot Publisher_ hosts four kinds of files: